dotnet/runtime/docs/design/specs/Memory-model.md

 CLR does not specify any ordering effects to the instance constructors.

 ## Static constructors
-All side effects of static constructor execution must happen before accessing any member of the type.
+All side effects of static constructor execution will become observable not later than effects of accessing any member of the type.
+Other member methods of the type, when invoked, will observe complete results of the type's static constructor execution.

 ## Hardware considerations
 Currently supported implementations of CLR and system libraries make a few expectations about the hardware memory model.
 These conditions are present on all supported platforms and transparently passed to the user of the runtime.
 The future supported platforms will likely support these too as the large body of preexisting software will make it burdensome to break common assumptions.